 In drafting our hopeful New Year’s resolutions each year, I suppose we’re trying to do just that—to conjure something that’s worth running to.
 Accomplishing them will, we imagine, reward us with the feeling that we are living lives of consequence.
 But that is a large burden to place on our calendars and to-do lists.
 Ultimately, we need loftier goals.
 Capricorn will sign off on nothing less.

 Resolutions that mean something

 My new Independence Day tradition is watching the bizarre but entertaining musical 1776, the story of the Declaration of Independence.
 I won’t argue that the Founding Fathers were saints, but anyone who has ever tried to shepherd a group of disparate individuals toward achieving a common goal can only marvel at what John Adams and his merry band accomplished.
 They let nothing stop them in their quest to liberate a people from British rule and toward their own future as a sovereign nation.

 Independence wasn’t as simple as writing down a set of resolutions, either.
 No sooner had the charmless but indomitable Adams browbeat Congress into ratifying the Declaration of Independence than the colonists faced an even more daunting struggle.
 To win their independence, they would have to fight England for it.

 The truth is, we’ve probably only got a few real resolutions in us, and maybe the best we can do at each year’s Capricorn New and Full Moons is to recommit to becoming the person who can accomplish one of them.
 It can take many years to understand what you’re about and where you’re headed.
-I’m a full decade older than John Adams was in 1776, and I’m nowhere close to answering those questions for myself.
+I’m nearly two decades older than John Adams was in 1776, and I’m nowhere close to answering those questions for myself.
 I’ll tell you this, though—Capricorn smiles a little bit whenever he hears me ask them.